crisisfighters/crisisfighters.org/content/what-else/why-societies-fail.md

 <table>
 <tr>
-    <th style="width: 50%">Behavior / Problem</th> <th style="width: 50%">How to counteract it / Examples</th>
+    <th style="width: 50%">Behavior / Problem</th> <th style="width: 50%">Solutions and Examples</th>
 </tr>
 <tr>
 <td>

 #### Imperceptibility
 * Nutrients play a major role for farming and water quality but they're invisible for the eye.
-Australian environment looked as healthy and resilient as Europe's.
+* When colonized by Europeans, the Australian environment looked as healthy and resilient as Europe's.
 It was invisible that flora and fauna are incredibly slow-growing because of the low nutrient levels, damage quickly became irreversible.
 * Many soils are low-nutrient, the vegetation contains all the nutrients.
 Cutting it off quickly damages the soils irreperably.
-* Large quantities of salt deep in the ground that only becomes a problem when farming meddles with the water table (e.g. Montana, Australia)
+* In some areas, there are large quantities of salt deep in the ground.
+It becomes a problem when farming meddles with the water table (e.g. Montana, Australia)
-* Miners initially couldn't know that mine runoff elements are toxic
+* Miners initially couldn't know that mine runoff elements are toxic.
-* Distant managers who have a hard time perceiving local problems if they don't know such problems
+* Distant managers have a hard time perceiving local problems if they can't easily relate.
 * “Creeping Normalcy”, changes are so slow or hidden behind fluctuations that they become imperceptible.
 Unnoticed, people’s baselines shift with these invisible changes.

 </td>